TheGalfins/GNSS_Compare/docs/android_gnssMeasurements.rst

 the definition of each used variable (e.g., *ReceivedSvTimeNanos*) can be found on the `Android Developer`_ webpage or in the white paper mentioned above.
 We will keep things straight forward in this section.

-A final note, the pseduroanges computed here are based on the ranging codes that modulate the L1 carrier signal.
+As an additional informative note, the pseduroanges computed here are based on the ranging codes that modulate the L1 carrier signal.

 Galileo